UK Finance Glossary

 - UTR — Unique Taxpayer Reference

 - A 10-digit reference number assigned by HMRC when you register for Self Assessment.
 Used on all correspondence and tax returns.
+If you lose it, find it in your HMRC online account or on previous correspondence.

 V